KernalPanik/browser-inspector/README.md

 **Also note** that this tool does not obfuscate browsing history in any way.

 This script is expected to work with any Chromium based browser.

+TODO: Describe how to make custom profiles for testing